aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to XLS or Online App" h2="Export WORD to XLS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORD to XLS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting Word documents to Excel spreadsheets is a common requirement for many businesses.
+It allows users to easily analyze data, create charts, and perform calculations.
+Additionally, Excel spreadsheets are more secure than Word documents, making them a preferred choice for storing sensitive information.

+<h2>How Aspose.Total Helps for Word to XLS Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful, and easy-to-use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export Word documents to HTML and then convert HTML to XLS.
+Aspose.Words for C++ allows users to export Word documents to HTML with ease, while Aspose.Cells for C++ provides the ability to convert HTML to XLS.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to integrate Word to XLS conversion into C++ applications.
+The APIs are also highly customizable, allowing users to customize the output to meet their specific needs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}